Compliance vs. Security: Why the Bare Minimum Isn't Enough

 Compliance: The Red Tape of Cybersecurity

-• Compliance Obligations: These are the "thou shalt" and "thou shalt not" of the business world.
-They're often tied to specific standards or frameworks like ISO 27001 or NIST.
+• Compliance Standards: These are the "thou shalt" and "thou shalt not" of the business world.
+They're often tied to specific frameworks like ISO 27001 or NIST, which provide structured approaches to information security.

-• Insurance Requirements: Because nothing says "trust us with your data" like having an insurance policy that covers cyber incidents.
+• Insurance Requirements: Because nothing says "trust us with your sensitive data" like having an insurance policy that covers cyber incidents and security risk.

 • Third-Party Agreements: These are the hoops you jump through to work with other companies.
-"Sure, we'll do business with you... if you can prove you're not a complete security disaster."
+"Sure, we'll do business with you... if you can prove you're not a complete security disaster susceptible to cyber attacks."

 The Compliance Checkbox Dance